 - Destination index: The Destination Index field identifies the destination.
 The length of this field is 5 bits.
 The value is set to one index corresponding to SL destination identity associated to same destination reported in sl-PosTxResourceReqList if present.
 The value is indexed sequentially from 0 in the same ascending order of SL destination identity in sl-PosTxResourceReqList as specified in TS 38.331 [5].
 When multiple lists are reported, the value is indexed sequentially across all the lists in the same order as presented in SidelinkUEInformaitonNR message;

 - Priority: Priority of pending SL-PRS transmission.
 The length of this field is 3 bits.

+- Bandwidth: The desired bandwidth of the requested SL-PRS resources in unit of MHz.
+The length of this field is 8 bits.